Home

 Not everyone knows that pirates roamed the coast of California, not just

 the Caribbean.
-One of the of these notorius pirates was Hippolyte.
+One of the of these notorious pirates was Hippolyte.
 He

 plundered ships and villages up and down the coast.
 Parents magazine named